What is shared ownership?

 - Earn less than £80,000 annually as a household

-- You must show you are not in mortgage or rent arrears
+- Prove they are not in mortgage or rent arrears